CAMILOMARCHENA/Node-todoapp/readme.md

 ## Note

 This Web App only works with Chromium-based Browsers:
+- Google Chrome
-- Google Chrome, The New Microsoft Edge, brave and others.
+- The New Microsoft Edge,
+- brave and others.